Soilutions

 Stabilisation

-Environmental stabilisation of soils is carried out with the intention of tieing up contamination so that the risk from contamination is removed.
-This should facilitate the re-use of soils, removing disposal and subsequent material replacement costs.
+Environmental stabilisation of soils is carried out with the intention of tying up contamination so that the risk from contamination is removed.

 Stabilisation treatment can give 2 benefits, removing the risk from contaminated ground, and improved geotechnical competency of the ground.
 Environmental stabilisation is quite different to geotechnical stabilisation, although they are both often confused because they can be closely linked.